Amzzy78/psychedelic-quotes-generator/README.md

 # Psychedelic Quotes
 Welcome! https://amzzy78.github.io/psychedelic-quotes-generator/

 Psychedelic Quotes is a fun site offering a random quote generator displaying quotes mainly from professionals in the field of Psychiatry and Consciousness Research.
 As we are now in the era of a psychedelic renaissance in regards to the re-evaluation of the psychotherapeutic potential of psychedelics, this site is offering quotes from the perspective of psychedelics as a medicine and tool for the  psyche.
-The site targets Psychonauts and curious folk.
+The site targets Psychonauts and curious folk interested in the subject matter.
 There is also an image gallery displaying some fun images, plus a day and date feature in the footer added purely for style to the page.
 The site is designed to be responsive and assessible across various devices.
 ![Responsive Mockup](https://user-images.githubusercontent.com/62209464/130655139-0dd3405e-b850-4d9d-8878-640b96218ace.jpg)

 # User Experience (UX)